|Active member admitted in any jurisdiction before January 31, 2024

 Your annual membership fee comprises three separate funds:

-Some sections offer complimentary section memberships to new lawyers, over 50-year members and members of the judiciary.
-If you think you may qualify for complimentary membership, do not enroll for the section(s) online.
-Please contact the Member Services department to verify which sections are offering complimentary memberships (503 620-0222 ext.
-385), and to request the complimentary section enrollment form.
-Section membership fees are not refundable if you later discover you qualified under the complimentary offer.
+Some sections offer complimentary section memberships to new lawyers, law students, over 50-year members and members of the judiciary.
+If you think you qualify for complimentary membership use the respective form available here.New lawyers and 50-year members can receive complimentary section memberships online after logging in.
+Note that section membership fees are not refundable if you later discover you qualified under the complimentary offer.

 Membership dues vary by section.
 For the current dues pricing for each section visit the section home page and select the section name to see the membership dues for the year.